Coffee or tea spilled on the carpet

 Additional tips for removing stains effectively

-• Always test any mixture or product in an inconspicuous corner of your carpet to make sure that it won’t leave a stain or lead to discolouration.
+• Always test any mixture or product in a hidden area of your carpet to make sure that it won’t leave a stain or lead to discolouration

-• Avoid circular moves as you may end up spreading the stain in a wider area.
+• Avoid circular motions as you may end up spreading the stain in a wider area

-• Work from the outside of a stain inwards, and not the opposite, to avoid spreading.
+• Work from the outside of a stain inwards to avoid spreading

-• Don’t use more water than is actually needed to rinse, since this way you risk ending up with mouldy carpet and a weird smell in your living room.
+• Don’t use more water than is actually needed to rinse as you risk ending up with a mouldy carpet and a weird smell

-• If you are trying to deal with an old, solid stain, you can use a blunt knife to scrape up the excess.
-Be careful to keep your moves soft so as not to destroy your carpet’s fibres.
+• If you are dealing with an old, solid stain, you can use a blunt knife to scrape up the excess.
+Make sure you're being gentle with scraping so you don't destroy your carpet’s fibres

 Author - Marcin Haraszczuk